 After Frenectomy

-Our Pediatric dentist, Dr. Smith is a Solea Laser Trained Dentist, with specialty training in Soft Tissue and Tongue Tie Release.
+Our Pediatric dentist, Dr. Smith, is a Solea Laser Trained Dentist, with specialty training in soft tissue and tongue-tie release.

 Since we use laser rather than a scalpel to treat tongue-tie, the benefits are as follows: